fylgja/site/src/guides/style-and-code-guide.md

 }
 ```

-What we do is set the style as generic as possible.
-And inherit the styles from the parent element if it exists.
+What we do is set the style as generic as possible, and inherit the styles from the parent element if it exists.

-This allows you to override any styles via the `table` or `td`.
-Without having to write the entire CSS level of dept.
+This allows you to override any styles via the `table` or `td`, without having to write the entire CSS level of dept.

-At first this looks as more CSS,
-but actually save you bytes as you add new custom styles.
+At first this looks as more CSS, but actually it saves you bytes as you add new custom styles,
-Since you can use 1 class to override every styles set by the component.
+since you can use 1 class to override every style set by the component.

-This principal can be used for any Native elements and CSS components.
+This principle can be used for Native elements and CSS components,
-And gets even better if you add CSS variables 🤗
+and gets even better if you add CSS variables 🤗

 ## CSS class variables (class modifier)

-This little convention helps us name things when we need a extra classes to our component,
+This convention helps us name things when we need ad extra classes to our component,
-to override specific styles.
-Which will clearly show that this a class to changes stuff for main class.
+to override specific styles, it clearly shows that it's a class to change the main class.

-Sample;
+example;

 ```css
 .class.-clipped {}
 ```

-The only thing we change is adding a hyphen in front of any class
+The only change is adding a hyphen in front of any class
 that will just change styles from a CSS Component.

-Our most common class variables is `.-theme`.
+Our most commonly used class variable is `.-theme`.
-This will add the color-theme styles to any component that supports this.
+It will add the color-theme styles to any component that supports this.

-More practical sample of a button toolbar;
+Practical example of a button toolbar;

 ```html
 <div class="flex">